KE-UniLiv/IDEA2/README.md

 Schemas and XML definitions should be defined in [`assets/schema`](assets/schema) if you are using schemas as the source document.
 These can also be defined with commands in runner.py, see [usage](#usage) for more details.

-Persona and user story definitions ....
+Persona and user story definitions TODO

-Ontology sources ...
+Ontology sources TODO

 ## Personas and User Stories 🤵
 TODO